Pansori: Pansori masterpiece singer

-Pansori delivers the feelings of the artists to the audience most accurately.
-From anger, joy, sadness, pain are all portrayed via stories and plays.
+Themes

 The stories described in Pansori all link to a distinct moral issue of people: Chunhyangga, Simcheongga, and Heungboga.
 Each tale teaches a valuable lesson and illustrates the ancient Koreans' believe in karma in their own unique way.

 Chunhyang relates the tale of a girl who was born into a humble household but transformed herself after marrying the governor's son.
 She subsequently rejected and resisted another governor's pressure.
 The narrative concludes with her husband rescuing her when she demonstrates the purity, love, and unity of individuals from many social classes.

 Simcheongga emphasizes filial piety, chastity, and fortitude.
-Simcheong was freed by the King of the Sea as a compassion act, and she met and married the king of her realm, whom she had sacrificed herself to restore his sight.
+Simcheong was freed by the King of the Sea as a compassionate act, and she met and married the king of her realm, whom she had sacrificed herself to restore his sight.
 When she organizes a blind party, she stumbles across his father.
 Her father's sight is restored as a result of her tremendous love and devotion.
 The song underlines the significance of parents and children developing a solid bond.

 Heungboga's lessons underscore the pitfalls of human avarice.
 Heungbo's aid to a swallow with a broken leg pays off.
 His wicked brother, too, breaks a swallow's leg and does lovely things, but he pays for his actions.
 In this song, morality and goodness are praised, while wickedness is punished.
 This song teaches people this.